 Mostly all colleges, universities, and testing centers administer the TSI exam.
 The school you plan on attending may also administer the exam, so be sure to contact them to find out if they offer it.

-How is the exam formatted?
+How is the essay portion of the exam formatted?

 What will the day of the exam be like?